flanksource/docs/mission-control/docs/config-db/scrapers/kubernetes.md

 :::tip Registry

-The registry has an [Kubernetes](/registry/kubernetes) Helm chart that provides a pre-configured Scraper and Topology with some common defaults
+The registry has a [Kubernetes](/registry/kubernetes) Helm chart that provides a pre-configured Scraper and Topology with some common defaults

 :::

-The `kubernetes` config type scrapes the configurations of your Kubernetes resources as specified with the fields; `namespace`, `selector`, `fieldSelector` and more.
+The `kubernetes` scraper collects all of the resources and events in a Kubernetes cluster, and then watches for changes.

 ```yaml title='kubernetes-scraper.yaml' file=../../../modules/config-db/fixtures/kubernetes.yaml
 ```

-## Scraper

 | Field        | Description                                                                  | Scheme                                       | Required |
 | ------------ | ---------------------------------------------------------------------------- | -------------------------------------------- | -------- |